nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 }
 ```

->
-    Our directory so far:

-    ipfs-upload-service-tutorial/
-    ├─ user-client/
-    │  ├─ package.json
-    │  ├─ tsconfig.json

 #### Bundling the Application

 To build and run our application locally, we require a tool that allows us to work on it while it's running and instantly reflects saved changes on the browser.

 1. This can be achieved through the installation of Parcel bundler using the following command in your terminal window: